matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 [Audience laughter, then applause]

 Yeah.

+[Time 0:09:19]

+```
+slide:

+[ Same photo and code snippet as previous slide, with big red circle
+and a slash across it meaning "no".
+Also a new line of text at the
+bottom. ]

+Stop talking about entire job
+```

 So that may fix some of this, but in general it does not solve the problem.
 And the problem is mostly about the fact that we are talking about the entire job.
 Those instructions, they were about the step.
 They were not about the entire job.
 The entire job was around it.
 While are you doing this thing, here is what you going to do to the inputs.
 Here is how you are going to transform them while you are doing the bigger thing, which could change.
-It could change from conveyor belts to trolleys and stuff like that.
+We could change from conveyor belts to trolleys and stuff like that.

-[Time 0:09:43]

-```
-slide:

-[ Same as previous slide, with new line at the bottom. ]

-Stop talking about entire job
-```

 So we want to just take a different approach.
 If we have something that is about the steps, we can build things that are about the whole